OCR-D/spec/mets.md

 ## If in PAGE then in METS

-Every image URL referenced via `imageFileName` or the `filename` attribute of any `pc:AlternativeImage` MUST be represented in the METS file as a `mets:file` with corresponding `mets:FLocat@xlink:href`.
+All URL used in `imageFilename` and `filename` attributes of `<pc:Page>`/`<pc:AlternativeImage>` MUST be referenced in a `mets:fileGrp` as the `@xlink:href` attribute of a `mets:file`.
+This MUST be the same file group as the PAGE-XML that was the result of the processing step that produced the `<pg:AlternativeImage>`.
+In other words: `<pg:AlternativeImage>` should be written to the same `mets:fileGrp` as its source PAGE-XML, which in most implementations will mean the same folder.

 ## Recording processing information in METS